Antony-Thornton/MS2---Memory-Game/README.md

 The first mentor meeting is booked on the 04/07/2021.

-The second mentor meeting is booke on the 12/08/2021.
+The second mentor meeting is booked on the 12/08/2021.

 # 2. User Story
 ## 2.1 The business case (Project Goals):